open-telemetry/opentelemetry.io/content/en/docs/k8s-operator/automatic.md

 ---

-Now that your Instrumentation object is created, your cluster has the ability to auto-instrument python services and send data to an endpoint.
+Now that your Instrumentation object is created, your cluster has the ability to auto-instrument services and send data to an endpoint.
 However, auto-instrumentation with the OpenTelemetry Operator follows an opt-in model.
 In order to activate autoinstrumentation, you'll need to add an annotation to your deployment.